-The usual rule is that you can make pension contributions up to 100% of your yearly earnings or up to the annual allowance of £40,000, whichever is lower.
-However, if you’re a high earner, and your adjusted income is more than £150,000 a year, the tax relief you can get on contributions is limited to a reduced annual allowance, known as the tapered annual allowance.
+You can make pension contributions up to 100% of your yearly earnings or up to the annual allowance of £40,000, whichever is lower.
+However, if you’re a high earner, and your adjusted income is more than £240,000 a year, the tax relief you can get on contributions is limited to a reduced annual allowance, known as the tapered annual allowance.

 For most people, pension tax relief comes in the form of government top-ups on any contributions made equivalent to their income for the year, up to the annual allowance of £40,000.
 Even though this annual allowance is reduced for high earners, you can still benefit from generous tax-relief benefits.

 Everybody is entitled to claim the basic 20% tax relief on their contributions.
 However, because the amount of tax relief you get is linked to the highest band of income tax you pay, higher-rate and additional-rate taxpayers are able to claim extra tax relief on top of the basic 20%.
 Higher-rate taxpayers can claim a further 20%, while additional-rate taxpayers can claim an extra 25%.